Olan1/revu/README.md

 - The sign-up form ensures no empty fields, verifies email address and ensures password has uppercase and lowercase letters, a digit, a special character, and is at least 8 characters long
 - The sign-in page verifies that both the email address and password are in the database and are linked to the same user
 - The Edit/New REVU forms check for empty fields, valid URLs, fields requiring numeric values are numbers, and the rating falls within the specified range
+- Local storage is used to auto-fill form data when invalid values are entered

 ### Features Left to Implement
 I would like to link the search bar directly to the database as opposed to sifting through data on the page.